-With respect to "Trade-in Credits," for the sale of a motor vehicle subject to Retailers' Occupation Tax, the retailer is allowed to accept a trade in to reduce the taxable selling price in accordance with 86 Ill.
+With respect to trade-in credits, for the sale of a motor vehicle subject to Retailers' Occupation Tax, the retailer is allowed to accept a trade-in to reduce the taxable selling price in accordance with 86 III.
 Adm.
 Code 130.425.
 If, however, the motor vehicle is sold for the purpose of leasing it for a defined period that is longer than one year and the transaction otherwise qualifies to use the "selling price" as defined in P.A.
-98-628 (see discussion below), then no trade in credit is allowed.
-For a sale of a motor vehicle between private parties subject to tax under 625 ILCS 5/3-1001 et seq. (i.e. a non-retail transaction), a trade-in credit is not allowed.
-See 86 Ill.
+98-628 (see discussion below), then no trade-in credit is allowed.
+For a sale of a motor vehicle between private parties (referred to as "occasional or isolated sale" in the in the chart provided) subject to tax under 625 ILCS 5/3-1001 et seq. (i.e., a non-retail transaction), a trade-in credit is not allowed.
+See 86 III.
 Adm.
 Code 151.101 et seq.

 With respect to "Occasional or Isolated Sales," the State of Illinois imposes a vehicle use tax on private party (non-retail) transactions involving motor vehicles (commonly referred to as the "Private Party Vehicle Use Tax" or "Private Vehicle Use Tax").
 See 625 ILCS 5/3-1001 et seq.
 However, persons engaged in the business of leasing or renting passenger cars are considered retailers subject to the Retailers' Occupation Tax when they sell those motor vehicles.
+See 35 ILCS 120/1c.

-With respect to "Tax Information," it is important to note that the first paragraph in this column relates to "Retail Sales" while the remaining information in this column relates to "Private Party Transactions."
+With respect to the "Comments" section in the chart, it is important to note that the first paragraph in this column relates to "Retail Sales" while the remaining information in this column relates to "Occasional or Isolated Sales."
 Adding captions that note this would make this information more clear.

-With respect to "Long-term leases of motor vehicles" (i.e., the purchase of a motor vehicle from a motor vehicle dealer by a leasing company in order to lease the motor vehicle for a period of more than one year), there is no exemption from Retailers' Occupation Tax or Use Tax in Illinois.
-Please note, however, that Public Acts 98-628 and 98-1080 changed the definition of "selling price" for sales of motor vehicles of the first division and certain motor vehicles of the second division that are sold on or after January 1, 2015 for the purpose of leasing the vehicle for a defined period of more than one year, making the selling price equal to the amount paid under the lease contract, rather than the amount the leasing company pays to the motor vehicle dealer to purchase the vehicle.
+With respect to the purchase of a motor vehicle from a motor vehicle dealer by a leasing company in order to lease the motor vehicle for a period of more than one year, there is no exemption from Retailers' Occupation Tax or Use Tax in Illinois.
+Please note, however, that Public Acts 98-628 and 98-1080 changed the definition of "selling price" for sales of motor vehicles of the first division and certain motor vehicles of the second division that are sold on or after January 1, 2015 for the purpose of leasing the vehicle for a defined period of more than one year.
+Under these provisions "selling price" equals the amount paid under the lease contract, rather than the amount the leasing company pays to the motor vehicle dealer to purchase the vehicle.
 While it does not appear that this change would alter the information in the publication, it is worth noting.